Masscan/masscan.github.io/_posts/2020-09-27-secure-ssh.md

 Now only the specified clients can do an SSH and all other connections will be dropped.

-These are the some best practices with SSH.
+These are some of the best practices that you can do with SSH.
 There are many more to do like disable empty password login, set an idle timeout value, disable forwarding, etc.

 I hope this will help.